FAQs

 Is the café free entry?

-We are happy to offer free entry to the café and shop
+We are happy to offer free entry to the café and shop.

 Can I get coeliac/gluten-free food?

-Yes, Gluten-Free and Vegan options are available.
+Yes, Gluten-Free and Vegan options are available in the cafe.

 Can I bring a picnic?